nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-08-20-migrating-source-perforce-git-vso/index.md

 resourceType: blog
 slug: migrating-source-perforce-git-vso
 aliases:
   - /blog/migrating-source-perforce-git-vso
 tags:
   - git
   - microsoft-id
   - migration
   - perforce
   - vsteamservices
 categories:
   - tools-and-techniques
-coverImage: naked-alm-git-1-1.png
+preview: naked-alm-git-1-1.png
 ---

 I have been working with a customer in London this week that is using TFS 2010 for work item tracking and Perforce for source control.
 Here is how I got on migrating source from Perforce to Git on VSO.